It belongs to the family of drugs called proton pump inhibitors, commonly used to treat stomach ulcer problems.

 - When treating gastric ulcers (stomach), the recommended dose is 40 mg once a day in the morning for 4 to 8 weeks.

 - When treating ulcers, duodenal (intestinal) bacteria makes the Helicobacter pylori pair; the adult flow recommended dose is 40 mg of pantoprazole taken twice daily with 1000 mg of amoxicillin and 500 mg simultaneously of clarithromycin, 40 mg of pantoprazole.

 The treatment usually lasts seven days.

 Some presentations of this medication are compressed without chewing.
 Do not crush them either.
 Swallow your entire tablet with a glass of water before, during, or after the day’s first meal.

 Factors to determine the correct dose

 Several online factors can determine the dose account a person needs.
 For example, they depend on whether the person has a clinical follow-up weight.

-But also, the dose can be left strictly to the discretion of your doctor regardless of the patient’s weight.
+However, the dose can also be left strictly to the discretion of your doctor regardless of the patient’s weight.

 This must be taken moderately according to your doctor’s instructions.
 If you miss a dose, consider continuing the treatment as quickly as possible as soon as you take the next medicine plus the one you forgot.

 It is also essential that you not take a double dose to make up for the forgotten dose.
 If you are not sure what to do after failing an amount in your treatment, then it is best to consult your doctor or pharmacist.